There is no definitive test for aHUS – a diagnosis is usually made by performing certain blood tests and ruling out other similar conditions.

 Common tests will include:

-Full blood count – this is to look at the level of platelets and haemoglobin in your blood
+- Full blood count – this is to look at the level of platelets and haemoglobin (red blood cells) in your blood

-ADAMTS13 – an enzyme that is reduced in the haematological disease TTP, this test is used to exclude this disease
+- ADAMTS13 – an enzyme that is reduced in the haematological disease TTP, this test is used to exclude TTP

-Stool and blood sample – to exclude ‘typical’ HUS, also known as STEC HUS, E-Coli HUS or diarrhoea positive HUS
+- Stool / rectal swab – to exclude ‘typical’ HUS, also known as STEC HUS, E-Coli HUS or diarrhoea positive HUS

 In addition there are a number of other tests that may be carried out to exclude other diseases that present in a similar way.
 Your local team can provide an explanation of these if required.